Persistent Cough? When to Worry

 A variety of things can cause a cough that won’t go away.
 They include the backup of stomach acid into your esophagus (esophageal reflux), voice-box growths, allergies, asthma, and tuberculosis.
 Less typical causes include histoplasmosis and certain parasites or fungal infections.

 In the case of a pregnant woman who has been suffering from a cough for several months (or anyone else, for that matter), I am concerned about the lack of a diagnosis.
-She should press her doctor to rule out treatable causes.
+A clinician may wish to rule out treatable causes.

 Treating Coughing Spells